 It just so happened, when I got home, my children greeted me with their usual, “How many lives did you save today, Dad?”
 Now, after meeting Maggie, I replied differently, “No girls, maybe I didn’t save a life today, but I did see Maggie.
 I heard her love story.
 I heard her sorrow story.
 I know she felt good talking to me.
 And I felt good listening to her.”

 So today, on this occasion, I did save a life.
 But the life I saved may not have been Maggie’s.
 On this day, in this instance, I found joy and meaning in medicine and the life I saved was my own.
 I have worked as a physician for almost 20 years, and I am nearly 50 years old.
 But every day, I still struggle to get home for dinner.
 Every day, I find myself praying for cancellations.
-Every day, I still struggle to see the humanness of my patients in a digital medical world.
+Every day, I still struggle to see the humanness in a digital medical world.